theendercore/DwarfForged/README.md

 - Armor toughness indicator
 - Spawn Stats
 - lava goggles (lets you see under lava if you have fire resistance)

-- Mechanical spine (lets you adjust the hurt cam)
 - x & z coords
 - y level

 - whether?